gitcordier/FunctionalAnalysis/README.md

 - chapter_1/
   - 1_1.tex
-    Basic results that straightforwardly follow from the axioms as given as in section 1.4.
+    Basic results that straightforwardly follow from the axioms as given in section 1.4.
   - 1_2.tex
     The convex hull of a set A is convex and that is the intersection of all convex set(s) that contain A.